How exactly do you say happy Sunday in Italian?

 (Spend a nice Sunday, polite)

-To spend, as in to spend some time, can also be translated with the verb trascorrere, but you will seldom hear something like trascorri una buona domenica to translate happy Sunday in Italian.
+To spend, as in to spend some time, can also be translated with the verb trascorrere, but you will rarely hear something like trascorri una buona domenica to translate happy Sunday in Italian.
 It’s clunky and a bit formal, so its use is usually limited to very polite situations:

 Trascorra una buona domenica!